JulianKnodt/nerf_atlas/readme.md

 - Neural Upsampling with latent spaces inspired by [GIRAFFE](https://arxiv.org/pdf/2011.12100.pdf).
 The results don't look great, but to be fair the paper also has some artifacts.

+## Contributing

+If you would like to contribute, feel free to submit a PR, but I may be somewhat strict, apologies in advance.

+Please maintain the same style:
+- 2 spaces, no tabs
+- Concise but expressive names
+- Default arguments and type annotations when possible.
+- Single line comments for functions, intended for developers.